vijaysm/topography-tool/README.md

 FVtoFV map:  TERR and TERR^2
 - map fields from GMTED2010_7.5_stitch_S5P_OPER_REF_DEM_15_NCL_24-3.r172800x86400.nc   to itself, using a 3.3km disk average.
 - could also map to some MOAB grid with a similar resolution - like a cubed-sphere grid with 250m resolution.
-The would be a one time operation, generating TERR and TERR_3km
+This would be a one-time operation, generating TERR and TERR_3km
 - if we can get this to work, then we can use the 3.3km smoothed data on the GMTED2010 grid, and we would no longer need the cube3000 grid.

 <u>**CURRENTLY UNSUPPORTED**:</u> This feature may require a refactor as we always explicitly load the target mesh.
 So if the target mesh is the massive RLL dataset, then the single node memory may not entirely suffice, or even index access into a `172800*86400*3=44B` double coordinate array in memory.
 It will require storing the target mesh as a logical tensor-product mesh as well, and hence requires some deeper changes.

-<u>**IDEA**:</u> One approach would be to check if the source and target mesh are the same, in which case, we can internally use the same mesh representation (or even same reference) underneath to iterate over the elements/vertices of the mesh.
+<u>**IDEA**:</u> One approach would be to check if the source and target mesh are the same, in which case, we can internally use the same mesh representation (or even the same reference) underneath to iterate over the elements/vertices of the mesh.
 This would simplify the workflow and can reuse the efficient representation of the mesh with no extra cost.

-We would also need to add a new command line parameter here that takes constant area factor to be applied to every source point to compute the disk averaging.
-This way, one could compute the smoothing of the original source mesh, and also compute projections onto other FV grids above as well by ignoring/overriding the area parameter in the target mesh.
+We would also need to add a new command-line parameter here that takes a constant area factor to be applied to every source point to compute the disk averaging.
+This way, one could compute the smoothing of the source mesh, and also compute projections onto other FV grids above as well by ignoring/overriding the area parameter in the target mesh.

 ## License